Best Crispy Southern Cornbread Recipe (5th Generation Recipe, Gluten Free)

 The absolute KEY to the perfect skillet of cornbread is the method.
 I’m going to share some tricks of the trade to help you achieve an old fashioned cornbread recipe that’s so good, you’ll forsake all others.

-• Use quality ingredients and tools.
-I recommend this cornmeal and either bacon grease (you can strain and save it in the fridge anytime you cook bacon) or this oil for the perfect skillet of cornbread.
+- Use quality ingredients and tools.
+I recommend whole grain cornmeal and either bacon grease (you can strain and save it in the fridge anytime you cook bacon) or avocado oil for the perfect skillet of cornbread.
 And of course, a quality cast-iron skillet is a must.

 Now I’m going to let you in on the most prized recipe in my family history.
 Even better, it is SO easy to make (it literally takes 5 minutes to whip up).